Study Abroad

 7. Nursing

-Czech features a shortage of nurses, with public hospitals, especially, seeking graduates. the difficulty has become significant thanks to many nurses now entering retirement.
-Australia also features a massive shortage, where the salaries on offer are often higher. the foremost recent government data confirmed a median starting salary of $44,000.
+Czech features a shortage of nurses, with public hospitals, especially, seeking graduates.
+The difficulty has become significant thanks to many nurses now entering retirement.
+Australia also features a massive shortage, where the salaries on offer are often higher.
+The most recent government data confirmed a median starting salary of $44,000.

-To become an RN you initially got to have either a Bachelor of Nursing, a Bachelor of Health Sciences, or a Postgraduate Diploma in Nursing.
+To become an RN, you initially have to have either a Bachelor of Nursing, a Bachelor of Health Sciences, or a Postgraduate Diploma in Nursing.

 Pros: Reasonable salary, people-facing, hands-on job, variety in areas to specialize in, job satisfaction from treating patients, overseas work possibilities, engaging and high-octane environment.

-Cons: Relatively lower pay compared to other professions throughout career progression.
-Nursing also can be physically demanding (standing, lifting, walking, running) and shift work is probably going if you’re employed at a hospital which frequently involves working during weekends and holidays.
+Cons: relatively lower pay compared to other professions throughout career progression.
+Nursing can also be physically demanding (standing, lifting, walking, and running), and shift work is probably going if you’re employed at a hospital, which frequently involves working during weekends and holidays.

-There are numerous aspects within the health industry that a career pivot to a specialized area is comparatively easy.
+There are numerous aspects within the health industry where a career pivot to a specialized area is comparatively easy.
 Nurses can enter midwifery and other related careers without significant additional study.

 8. Quantity Surveying

-Throughout Czech, infrastructure and construction projects are booming, and more big-scale development is planned for the approaching decades.
-Quantity surveyors play a vital role in these projects by preparing tenders supported estimated building and construction costs.
-There is a massive shortage of quantity surveyors in Czech, Australia, and therefore the UK, meaning employment opportunities are strong.
+Throughout Czechia, infrastructure and construction projects are booming, and more big-scale development is planned for the approaching decades.
+Quantity surveyors play a vital role in these projects by preparing tenders supporting estimated building and construction costs.
+There is a massive shortage of quantity surveyors in Czechoslovakia, Australia, and therefore the UK, meaning employment opportunities are strong.
 The work also pays well: while there is no degree-specific earning data, Stats NZ data estimates that new quantity surveyors earn $40,000 to $55,000 a year, whereas fully qualified quantity surveyors (with some experience) usually earn about $75,000 to $150,000 a year.

 Either a replacement Zealand Diploma in Quantity Surveying or a Bachelor of Construction (Construction Economics or Quantity Surveying).